 The satisfaction you’ll get from making your own rifle from a piece of mostly finished aluminum is awesome, and a feeling that we enjoy a lot every time we take a custom gun to the range.

-If you’ve been considering making your own AR lower from an 80% receiver, do a little research and then jump in, it’s a relatively simple project that’s a little challenging but a lot of fun.
+If you’ve been considering making your own AR lower from an 80% receiver, do a little research and then jump in, 5D tactical has them to purchase and it’s a relatively simple project that’s a little challenging but a lot of fun.